pcaston/OpenPeerPower.github.io/source/_integrations/mysensors.markdown

 ### SmartSleep

-Sending a heartbeat, `I_HEARTBEAT_RESPONSE`, from the MySensors device to Home Assistant, using MySensors version 2.0 - 2.1, activates the SmartSleep functionality in Home Assistant.
+Sending a heartbeat, `I_HEARTBEAT_RESPONSE`, from the MySensors device to Open Peer Power, using MySensors version 2.0 - 2.1, activates the SmartSleep functionality in Open Peer Power.
 This means that messages are buffered and only sent to the device upon receiving a heartbeat from the device.
 State changes are stored so that only the last requested state change is sent to the device.
 Other types of messages are queued in a FIFO queue.
 SmartSleep is useful for battery powered actuators that are waiting for commands.
 See the MySensors library API for information on how to send heartbeats and sleep the device.

 In MySensors version 2.2 the serial API changed from using `I_HEARTBEAT_RESPONSE` to signal SmartSleep, to using `I_PRE_SLEEP_NOTIFICATION` and `I_POST_SLEEP_NOTIFICATION`.
-Home Assistant has been upgraded to support the new message types and will activate SmartSleep when receiving a message of type `I_PRE_SLEEP_NOTIFICATION`, if using MySensors version 2.2.x or higher.
-If Home Assistant is configured to use MySensors version 2.0 - 2.1 the old SmartSleep behavior is retained.
+Open Peer Power has been upgraded to support the new message types and will activate SmartSleep when receiving a message of type `I_PRE_SLEEP_NOTIFICATION`, if using MySensors version 2.2.x or higher.
+If Open Peer Power is configured to use MySensors version 2.0 - 2.1 the old SmartSleep behavior is retained.

 ### Message validation

-Messages sent to or from Home Assistant from or to a MySensors device will be validated according to the MySensors [serial API](https://www.mysensors.org/download/serial_api_20).
-If a message doesn't pass validation, it will be dropped and not be passed forward either to or from Home Assistant.
+Messages sent to or from Open Peer Power from or to a MySensors device will be validated according to the MySensors [serial API](https://www.mysensors.org/download/serial_api_20).
+If a message doesn't pass validation, it will be dropped and not be passed forward either to or from Open Peer Power.
 Make sure you follow the serial API for your version of MySensors when writing your Arduino sketch.

 The log should warn you of messages that failed validation or if a child value is missing that is required for a certain child type.
-Home Assistant will log failed validations of child values at warning level if e.g.,  one required value type for a platform has been received, but other required value types are missing.
+Open Peer Power will log failed validations of child values at warning level if e.g.,  one required value type for a platform has been received, but other required value types are missing.

-Message validation was introduced in version 0.52 of Home Assistant.
+Message validation was introduced in version 0.52 of Open Peer Power.

 ### Debug logging

-If you experience dropped messages or that a device is not added to Home Assistant, please turn on debug logging for the `mysensors` integration and the `mysensors` package.
+If you experience dropped messages or that a device is not added to Open Peer Power, please turn on debug logging for the `mysensors` integration and the `mysensors` package.
 This will help you see what is going on.
 Make sure you use these logging settings to collect a log sample if you report an issue about the `mysensors` integration in our GitHub issue tracker.

 ```yaml
 logger: